© Scott Rohter. All rights reserved.

 Less Gov is the Best Gov.com PO Box 123 Vida, OR.
 97488

-By meddling in things that are none of its business
+Meddling in things that are none of its business

-To limit the size and power of the Federal government.
+The Founding Fathers wrote the Constitution to limit the size and power of the Federal government.

-Then we could pass the blessings of freedom on to our children and our grandchildren.
+Then we could pass on the blessings of freedom to our children and our grandchildren.

-And we can extend the blessings of liberty to the next generation of Americans.
+Then we can extend the blessings of liberty to the next generation of Americans.

-That should be our objective...
+That should be our great objective...

 ~ Editor ~